 I have a photograph of Jack Kerouac typing his famous piano-roll manuscript of On the Road hanging on my study wall.
 I saw the scroll when I visited the museum in Lowell, Massachusetts.
 It was amazing to see it stretched out.
-Jack wrote it in a three-day, hyper-caffeinated marathon in his mother’s apartment.
+Jack purportedly wrote it in a three-week, hyper-caffeinated marathon in his mother’s apartment.
 She made the coffee and taped the pieces of paper together.

 Then he revised it for three years.